How does acupuncture work?

-These meridians crisscross the whole body, much like the underground crisscrosses London.
-Each acupoint is like a station on the channel and has an associated health property.
+The acupoints are located across the whole body, from head to toe.
+Each acupoint is connected to another by a channel called a meridian.
 By stimulating the acupoint with a needle or finger, it elicits a healing response somewhere else in the body.